 Unit of the Modulus of Resilience

-As we know, Unit of the Modulus of Resilience is nothing but the quantity of energy absorbed by per unit volume of a body.
+As we know, the unit of the Modulus of Resilience is nothing but the quantity of energy absorbed by per unit volume of a body.
 So, in the SI system, the unit will clearly be Joule per cubic meter (J.m-3).

-It is also provable by the stress-strain diagram, which is in below.
+It is also provable by the stress-strain diagram, which is below.

 From figure 1,